Given that 100 percent of the things we do on a daily basis involve our brains,

 The way you treat brain fog depends on the cause, but a healthy diet, sleep, and de-stressing are all probably good bets, says Mitzner.
 To figure out what solution is right for you, talk to a doctor or therapist and get to the bottom of your brain fog.
 If you’re trying to figure out why you just can’t seem to think straight, here are a few possibilities you may want to explore.

-Bad posture isn’t just bad for your back.
+1 Bad Posture Bad posture isn’t just bad for your back.
 It can actually compress your lungs, preventing enough oxygen from getting to your brain, fitness coach Amanda Sterczyk, MA, CPT tells Bustle.
 When you’re sitting, pull your hips back, drop your shoulders, hold your head and neck back, and lift your whole body up as if there were a string from the top of your head down the rest of your body.
+2 Lack Of Movement

 Your body requires movement to transport enough blood and oxygen to your brain, says Sterczyk. “‘Under-movement’ is similar to under-eating or under-breathing.”
 Make sure to get up every few hours if your job involves sitting down all day.